-Still, the first step in network com-
+Still, the first step in network compu-

-putations is to determine where the critical path is in the schedule and what kind of latitude is available for noncritical work, under ideal conditions.
-Naturally, the ideal situation is one in which unlimited resources are available, so the first computations made for the network are done without considcomputations are made assuming that unlimited reeources are available.
-This yields the best-case solution.
+tations is to determine where the critical path is in the schedule and what kind of latitude is available for noncritical work, under ideal conditions.
+Naturally, the ideal situation is one in which unlimited resources are available, so the first computations made for the network are done without consideration of resource requirements.
+It is this method that is described in this chapter, and resource allocation methods are deferred to scheduling software manuals, as I said previously.